|Realtime Automatic Note Detection for your MP3 music files.

 |Slowed-down Play Speeds Increase Detail.

-make more measurements within the music, note detections at Slowed-down Speeds are much more
+more measurements within the music, note detections at Slowed-down Speeds are much more accurate

-play along upon their instrument at a slower pace.
+along upon their instrument at a slower pace.
 To also help the user follow the playing notes, Navigator

-can create a number of different animation schemes which vividly show the flow of upcoming
+can create a number of different animation schemes which vividly show the flow of upcoming notes.

 Navigator also comes with other educational tools, such as the ability to mark and store musical phrases

 of the MP3 recording.
 These stored musical phrases can later be reloaded from hard drive and played in